Kanchenjunga Circuit Trek

 With the highest mountains of the Kanchenjunga Himal now behind us, we’re returning into a landscape of green hills where some of the world’s best tea is grown.
 Our destination today is the little village of Kanyam, which is situated right in the midst of this beautiful agricultural region.
 Our drive today should take about eight hours, and we’ll stop along the way to have lunch—and to check out some spectacular waterfalls.
 When we arrive in town, we’ll have time to learn about how tea is grown in these hills before we retire for one last night on the Kanchenjunga Circuit Trek.

 When you’re trekking in Nepal, it pays to be flexible with your plans.
 Unexpected trail conditions may affect your itinerary, and it’s always possible that you need a little extra time to acclimatize to the elevation of the Himalayan Mountains.
 For this reason, we’ve built an extra day into our Kanchenjunga Circuit Trek.
-If this contingency day isn’t needed, you’ll simply have an extra day to enjoy in Kathmandu—where you’ll find a dizzying array of cultural and scenic attractions.
+If this contingency day isn’t needed, you’ll simply have an extra day to enjoy in Kathmandu, where you’ll find a dizzying array of cultural and scenic attractions.

-On the last day of our adventure on the Kanchenjunga Circuit, we’ll take a private car to make the final drive from Kanyam to Bhadrapur.
+On the last day of our adventure on the Kanchenjunga Circuit, we’ll take a local bus or privet car to make the final drive from Kanyam to Bhadrapur.
 This should only take two or three hours, leaving you plenty of time to enjoy a relaxing lunch and take in the local scenery before our flight to Kathmandu departs in the late afternoon.
 When we arrive back in Nepal’s capital city, we’ll bring you to your hotel for tonight’s accommodations.
 If you have any ongoing travel arrangements, we can certainly help with taxi or flight reservations.
 This is the end of your Kanchenjunga trek, and we hope that you’ve had the adventure of a lifetime!

 Time to say bye-bye to Nepal.
 Enjoy your last moments in Kathmandu with breakfast in a café, a city stroll, and/or a souvenir purchase.
-A representative will meet you at your hotel and drive you to the airport for your return flight home or next Destination, It's good to be at the airport at least 2:30 hours prior to departure.
+A representative will meet you at your hotel and drive you to the airport for your return flight home or next Destination, It's good to be at the airport at least 2:30 hours before departure.

 Unable to locate what are you seeking?Download brochure or customize your trip.